peter-kimanzi/Through-The-Space-Black-Hole/README.md

 # Through-The-Space-Black-Hole

-Space black hole using JavaScript
+Space black hole using JavaScript.

 ## Technologies used
 * HTML